charisgao/STAT-4830-Optimizing-Attention-Project/report.md

 ### Resource Usage Measurements

-- On one T4 GPU on Google Colab, this took a while to run for 100 epochs.
+- On one T4 GPU on Google Colab, this took a while to run for 100 epochs (about 30 mins).
 - These resource measurements are modest because our demonstration used a restricted sequence length and a small amount of data.

 ### Unexpected challenges